lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Abstract

-We propose to upgrade the GateSeal blueprint and factory to include:
+We propose to upgrade the GateSeal blueprint to include:
 - configurable initial expiry;
 - on-chain expiry prolongations;
 - committee-owned prolongations (limited count);
-- pre-deployed, module-specific contracts;
 - strict signing schedule.

 The new implementation will be written in Vyper 0.4.2, improving security, auditability and expressiveness while maintaining backward compatibility with existing PausableUntil-based contracts.